qwe00921/LOG/README.md

     LOG log = new LOG();
     log.i("your message or your array or your list here");
     log.e("something like above, but you can throw an exception", exception);
-    log.wtf(); //just WHAT THE FUCK!!!!!!!!!! <-- I know your feeling LOL log.here(); //just here <-- I know something, you just want this
+    log.wtf(); //just "WHAT THE FUCK!!!!!!!!!!" <-- I know your feeling LOL log.here(); //just "here" <-- I know sometime, you just want this

 ##License: